scholarslab/scholarslab.github.io/collections/_posts/2019-08-23-photogrammetry.md

-### Build Dense Cloud, Mesh, and Texture
+### Part III: Build Dense Cloud, Mesh, and Texture
 The next three steps typically take a very long time, so it is best to start this process when and where you can leave your computer work unattended, possibly for several hours.
 One way to streamline the process is to use the Batch Process tool in Workflow, add each of the following three steps to your Process and let it run to completion overnight.

-5. Go to the Workflow menu and click on **Build Dense Cloud**.
+1. Go to the Workflow menu and click on **Build Dense Cloud**.
 In the pop-up window select the following:
 	```
 	Quality:  High
 	Depth Filtering: Aggressive
 	```
 	When this is done processing, check out your dense cloud (double click on it in Workspace to get it to appear in your Model pane.

-6. Go to the Workflow menu and click on **Build Mesh**.
+2. Go to the Workflow menu and click on **Build Mesh**.
 In the pop-up window select the following:
 	```
 	Source data: Dense cloud
 	Surface type: Arbitrary (3D)